 When Should You Upgrade Your Furnace?

-There are many things to consider when it comes to thinking about your home.
+There are many things to worry about when it comes to taking care of your home.

-• What types of bulbs meet my lighting needs but are going to be energy efficient?
+- What types of bulbs meet my lighting needs but are still energy efficient?

-As if that’s not enough, include one more thing on the list: When should I replace my heating system?
+And if that’s not enough, include one more thing on the list: When should I replace my heater?

-Your heating system shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.
+Your heating unit shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every heating bill.

-But how should I know if it’s time to replace my heater?
+But how can I know if it’s time to replace my heating unit?

-The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating system.
+The following warning signs can help you determine if you just need a quick service or if it’s time to replace your current heater.

 1. Frequent Repair Costs

-It is normal for a heating system to eventually need a new blower or a little love once a year to make sure everything is running correctly, but a well-maintained heater should work without much mending along the way.
+It is not uncommon for a heating system to eventually need a part replacement or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much fixing along the way.
 A few signs that your system may be in need of replacing are below:

-• calling the service technician repeatedly for the same concern;
+- Calling the service technician frequently for the same issue;

-A general rule to remember: if yearly repair costs reach 50% of the present value of the heating unit, then it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach half of the present value of the heating unit, it’s most likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little higher than this time last year?
-That may be a sign that some part of your heating system is weakening.
+Are your utility bills are a little more than you remember them being?
+That may be a sign that some part of your HVAC system is weakening.
 Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer technologies are much more efficient at heating your home.
-Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.
+Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
+Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

-Heating units were never designed to last forever.
-Newer, more efficient units are coming out all the time.
-But how long should your heating system last?
+Heating systems were never designed to last as long as your home.
+Better, more efficient systems are coming out all the time.
+But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65% or worse!
-A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your checkbook.
+But keep in mind many old furnaces operate at an efficiency of just 65 percent or poorer!
+A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise

-If you have to raise your voice to talk because your heating unit is so loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.
+If you need to raise your voice to talk because your heating unit is so loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, rattling, bumping, or banging could be signs of a mechanical issue.
-It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.
+Other noises like squealing, shaking, clanking, or banging could be signs of a mechanical matter.
+It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

-Today’s latest products function more silently than ever.
-Often you’ll have to really give attention to even know that they’re running.
+Today’s latest units function more silently than ever.
+Often you’ll have to really play close attention to even know when they’re running.
 If noise pollution is an issue for you, that may be reason enough to upgrade to newer equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly bump up the furnace to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some thought to your thermostat.
+If you are having to constantly bump up the furnace to keep things in the house comfortable, that should be a major sign that it’s time to re-evaluate your furnace.
+There are several things that could cause this issue – it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some thought to your thermostat.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the thermostat.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the heat.
 Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
-Incorrect humidity can even negatively impact wooden floors and furniture.
-Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating system.
+Improper humidity can even negatively impact hardwood floors and furniture.
+Today’s best heating equipment helps to keep this precious balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, mold, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road to resolving them.
+Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting an experienced heating system contractor can start you on the road to resolving them.

-So you do all your homework and decide you do need a new heating unit, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total renovation of the entire system, call Eveready Service Experts today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Service Experts Heating, Air Conditioning & Plumbing today for a free, no-obligation Home Comfort Analysis.